aaranyak/lab-starter/responses/01_first-response.md

 1. Create a branch of this repository
 2. Clone the branch
 3. Open the file Handling_Data/Input-Output.py
-4. Replace the statement  `print("Hi Everybody!")` with a print stayement that introducesyour code
+4. Replace the statement  `print("Hi Everybody!")` with a print stayement.
+5. This statement should say Welcome to the age app!

 <hr>
 <h3 align="center">I will respond when I detect a commit to this branch</h3>